AbhishekRS4/IRL_transparent_objects_set/scripts/README.md

 ## Depth data processing

 ### Convert depth images from pickled numpy array to EXR format
-* Use the script in the following way
+* Use the script in the following way to list possible commandline options
 ```
-python3 convert_depth_images.py
+python3 convert_depth_images.py --help
 ```